Candied Ginger

 This post may contain affiliate links.
 See my disclosure policy.

 Make your own homemade candied ginger, also known as crystallized ginger!
 The flavor is WAY better than store-bought, much fresher and more vibrant.
-It will bring your baked goods to life, plus they’re fabulous just to snack on!
-PLUS there’s the additional bonus of an amazing ginger simple syrup you’ll get at the end of the cooking process that is phenomenal in drinks!
+It will bring your baked goods to life, plus it’s fabulous just to snack on!

 Have you ever come across a recipe calling for candied ginger but passed because you didn’t have any, couldn’t find any in the store, or just didn’t want to bother trying to find it?
 Or have you thought about making it yourself but weren’t sure how or figured it would be too much work?
 Well this is for you!